traefik/traefik/docs/content/routing/services/index.md

 #### PROXY Protocol

 Traefik supports [PROXY Protocol](https://www.haproxy.org/download/2.0/doc/proxy-protocol.txt) version 1 and 2 on TCP Services.
-It can be enabled by setting `version` to "1" or "2".
+It can be enabled by setting `proxyProtocol` on the load balancer.

+Below are the available options for the PROXY protocol:

+- `version` specifies the version of the protocol to be used.
+Either `"1"` or `"2"`.

+!!! info "Version"

+   Specifying a version is optional.
+By default the version 2 will be used.

 ??? example "A Service with Proxy Protocol v2 -- Using the [File Provider](../../providers/file.md)"